mandober/typeof/README.md

 ## OPTIONS
+Without `-b` option, output is more verbose and variable contents are also dumped.
 With `-b` option, only the type, as a single string, is returned.
 Returned types:
 - `scalar`
 - `indexed` (indexed array)
 - `associative` (associative array)